 Connie Vitello is editor of Environment Journal.
-She ideates and creates content for the platform and also provides support for affiliate Actual Media Inc. publications ReNew Canada and Water Canada.
+She creates and curates content for the platform while also providing support for affiliate Actual Media Inc. publications ReNew Canada and Water Canada.
 She is an award-winning editor and writer with decades of experience who enjoys providing in-depth coverage of interesting issues and innovative ideas.
-She is also integral in the execution of the award-winning EnviroExchange webinar series, and the annual Brownie Awards Gala and Excess Soils Symposium.
+She is also integral in the execution of the award-winning EnviroExchange webinar series, the annual Brownie Awards Gala, and the annual Excess Soils Symposium.

 Kate Branch is a senior engineer and partner at Core6 Environmental and the executive director of the British Columbia Environment Industry Association.
 Her work focuses primarily on environmental risk and liability management in the context of property acquisition and construction for large infrastructure development projects.
 Her extensive experience working with B.C. environmental regulations is frequently called upon to review project elements in the context of relevant contaminated sites legislation and regulations, policies, procedures and best management practices.